Learn more about fraud prevention resources within available tools for digital assessment.

 - Check for plagiarism on open book tests through Turnitin or open questions through Remindo;

 Alternatively: Give students the option to take exams in groups.
 By having the students discuss the question, you stimulate conversations about the class materials.
-Students then formulate their own answers based on the discussion with fellow students.
-Also have a look at best practices.
+Students can then formulate their own answers based on the discussion with fellow students or hand the exam in as a group which can save you a lot of time with correction work.
+Also have a look at the best practice by Victor Gijsbers.

 Recordings of examinations are checked at the end by Proctorio’s software.
 You as the lecturer then check any incidents Proctorio notifies you of.
-With large groups, it is also possible to have surveillants review the images.
-You can specify this on your request.
-A report will include a list of all student who have shown suspicious behaviour.
 It is always up to the lecturer and the Exam Committee to decide whether to invalidate an exam.